maiyajanay/packing-planner/README.md

 # Packing Planner

 Packing Planner is a web application designed to help users plan what to pack and organize their trips.
 It allows users to create trips, manage packing lists, and view weather forecasts for their destinations.
+This project was built for a bootcamp capstone project, and has been refined and improved since then.

 ## Features